Incredible photography! Gordon has traveled to all 50 states, all 7 continents, and 166

-Eight new galleries have been added to my web
+I added three new galleries to my web site

 year or so ago I experimented by uploading a few slide shows to a web